niemopen/niem-naming-design-rules/ndr-feedback.md

 - [ ] Expected an atomic class to be a simple type, not a complex type with simple content.
   - `Literal class` and `datatype` instead of CSC and simple? **We could call this a "literal class" if that name seems better.**

 - [ ] Do we need `AugmentableIndicator`?
   - Is it just for subsets to flag which ones carry augmentation points and which ones don't? **No, it's for extension namespaces.
 Augmentation points are not required in extension schema documents.
 If we change that, we can get rid of this property.
 The new rule in section 11.6 needs work either way.**

 - [ ] `ReferenceCode` / inline vs ref isn't explained **Done?**

+- [ ] Shouldn't `ReferenceCode` be under `ChildPropertyAssociation` instead?
+Each child object (but not attribute) should be able to set this independently.

+- [ ] Maybe rename `ReferenceCode` as `UsageCode` instead and change code "NONE" to "INLINE"?

+- [ ] Shouldn't "ANY" include the ability to appear inline?

+- [ ] Also, another case of an assumed default value?
+If not specified, then "ANY"?
+"NONE"?

 - [ ] Atomic class example doesn't show how you get from Class has property Example2Literal to `xs:extension base="xs:integer"`